songxingyu1118/CMPINF10_Final_Project/README.md

 ## Abstract
 ---

 After completing our research and data analysis, we concluded that New Homestead is the best neighborhood in Pittsburgh.
-We found this by cobining our metric research into crime rates, pre-1950 housing, and traffic density.
+We found this by combining our metric research into crime rates, pre-1950 housing, and traffic density.
 This conclusion is not too shocking as it was not a neighborhood that was expected to be one of the worst neighborhoods but was not a favorite of our group, such as Squirrel Hill (Squirrel Hill North placed #5 in our best neighborhoods).
 However, this neighborhood had great results for all three metrics and earned it's placement.